 Forging a long-term relationship with an agency is the way to improve your eCommerce business.
 But you need to see results or improvement before you commit.
 I'd suggest an initial 8 hours at £25 per hour for the first month giving you a reasonable £200 outlay.
 After that, you can negotiate a long term deal if you are happy with the improvements made.

-Improvements that you gain through having an experienced developer analyse your site can make a huge difference to the bottom line, so it's money well spent.
-Improving the conversion rate for a few customers today will also work for hundreds of clients in a few months or a years time.
+Improvements that you gain through having an experienced developer analyse your site can make a massive difference to the bottom line, so it's money well spent.
+Improving the conversion rate for a few customers today will also work for hundreds of clients in a few months or a year.

 An alternative is to offer a percentage of sales.
 If the developer is good and you make the right offer, then you should be able to make this work for both parties.